MarcT0K/marct0k.github.io/content/about.md

 - French: Native
 - English: C1
-- Spanish: B2
+- Dutch: A2/B1
-- Basics of Dutch, Russian, and Chinese
+- Basics of Spanish, Russian, and Chinese.

 ## Volunteering in non-profit organizations 🚀

+- *[September 2024-now]* Co-founder of [**ctrl+alt+reclaim**](https://ctrl-alt-reclaim.org), a pan-European youth movement promoting youth-inspired digital regulations and policies.
 - *[February 2018 - September 2021]* Member then Treasurer of [**Rhizome**](https://rhizome-fai.net/): a non-profit Internet Service Provider
   - Provides events, like [Imaginarium Festival](https://www.imaginariumfestival.com/), with WiFi used for contactless payment
   - Provides our subscribers with internet access